 Time passed by without even noticing it.
 I was really impressed by Mrs Haya’s good organization and professionalism.
 You know, it’s not easy to be a head of a team and guide 10 persons at the same time.

-As you can tell from the photos, I tried to capture the beauty and the action and focused mostly on what we were doing and not on the people.
+As you can tell from the photos, I tried to capture the beauty and the action.
+I focused on the action and less on the people.
 There was a lot of movement, spontaneity and no natural light.
 A real photography challenge for me.

 I know it has been quite quiet here lately but after I came back from holidays to Vienna, one event was coming after another, and instead of sitting home and working in front of the computer the evenings, I was drinking champagne and Bellini in beautiful terraces in Vienna.
 Who wouldn’t, right?

 Now that I write this, I am back to Vienna, reminiscing about the August moments when I was doing nothing but chasing the best sunset day after day and was smitten with every beach and every village on a Greek island.

 Those are the last Samos photos on The Viennese Girl blog for this year…I remember very well those summer days when I took those photos, the heat, how much I was sweating and how hard I was trying to stay indoors in the night to work for The Viennese Girl blog.
 Those August moments are now nothing but after summer blues.
 And the worst is that I am afraid that those August memories will haunt me the following 10 months until summer gets back.♥

 I usually don’t hang out around the University of Vienna during the summer months but my visit this time was due to the instawalk that Igers Austria organized in cooperation with the University of Vienna.

 The idea of visiting areas where usually students don’t have access to, like the rooftop had lead me to decide to join that little group of approximately 10 people last Thursday.
 I am also studying at the University of Vienna and, what a coincidence, that day I received my enrollment sticker for the next semester.